Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 France has to confront the reality that there are tens of thousands of French churches and “most of them are closed … either they are historical monuments and we have to save them.
 Or they are not ... and we will just destroy them.”

 The question of Notre Dame’s reconstruction took on additional meaning in light of the terrorist attacks in Sri Lanka on Easter Sunday that killed hundreds, Vivarès said.
 “The Christian faith is asking something to the world — are we allowed to be ourselves?”
-But, he continued, “there are a lot of black people, gay people, migrants, all communities who could be persecuted — [who are also asking], ‘are we allowed to be ourselves?’”
+But, he continued, “there are a lot of black people, gay people, migrants, all communities who could be persecuted — [who are also asking], ‘Are we allowed to be ourselves?’

 “More than one century of relationship between the church and the state collapsed with Notre Dame,” he said.
 As it is rebuilt, “we have to find a new way to live together, and a way where everybody will be respected.” ●